Umairtftus/livelikeassignment/README.md

 ## Getting started

-### Create an account
+#### Create an account

 Create an account at [https://codetest.livelike.com/user/sign_up](https://codetest.livelike.com/user/sign_up)

-Fork this repository.
+#### Fork this repository

 When you have completed the goals then you can open a Pull Request to this main repository.

 ### Set up a virtualenv